Last Updated on October 14, 2021 by Jim Ferri

 Brussels Beyond Chocolate

-Our Brussels food foray wasn’t just about BELGIAN chocolates, however.
-One afternoon we grabbed a package of pomme frites from a sidewalk shop.
+Our Brussels food foray wasn’t just about Belgian chocolates, however.
+One afternoon we grabbed some frites from a sidewalk shop.
 To me, they were a lot better and fresher than any I’ve had at fast-food places anywhere.
+I couldn’t believe the long line at Belgian Frites (Rue de la Madeleine 1-3, Brussels) waiting at the sidewalk window.

-As we walked about, each day I saw several little Volkswagen vans parked by the curb selling “warme watels.”
+As we walked about, each day I saw several little Volkswagen vans around the city, parked by the curb selling “warme watels.”
 I was tempted but never bought one, even though I was always drawn closer by the aroma of the waffles.

 But this trip wasn’t just about chocolates and street food.
 We also were looking forward to trying a variety of Belgian restaurants.